giantswarm/releases/azure/v13.1.0/README.md

 # :zap: Giant Swarm Release v13.1.0 for Azure :zap:

-This is next minor tenant cluster release for Node Pools Clusters.
+This is the next minor workload cluster release for Node Pools Clusters.

 Release brings two new features that can be enabled by customers: